801 West Bay Drive

 Provided by Marc D'Elia

 You've probably heard the saying that "cash is king," and whether you own a business or not, it is a truth that applies.
 Most discussions of business and personal "financial strategies" involve tomorrow's goals, but those goals may not be realized without attention to cash flow today.

 Management of available cash flow is a key in any kind of financial strategies.
 Ignore it, and you may inadvertently sabotage your efforts to grow your company or build personal wealth.

-Cash flow statements are important for any small business.
+Cash flow statements (CFS) are important for any small business.
 They can reveal so much to the owner(s) and/or CFO, because as they track inflows and outflows, they bring non-cash items and expenditures to light.
 They denote your sources and uses of cash, per month and per year.
-Income statements and P&L statements may provide inadequate clues about that, even though they help you forecast cash flow trends.
+Income statements and Profit & Loss (P&L) statements may provide inadequate clues about that, even though they help you forecast cash flow trends.

 Cash flow statements can tell you what P&L statements won't.
 Are you profitable, but cash-poor?
 If your company is growing by leaps and bounds, that can happen.
 Are you personally taking too much cash out of the business and unintentionally letting your growth company morph into a lifestyle company?
 Are your receivables getting out of hand?
 Is inventory growth a concern?
 If you've arranged a loan, how much is your principal payment each month and to what degree is that eating up cash in your business?
 How much money are you spending on capital equipment?

 A good CFS tracks your operating, investing and financing activities.
 Hopefully, the sum of these activities results in a positive number at the bottom of the CFS.
 If not, the business may need to change to survive.